How Does Direct Primary Care Work?

 The question of how does direct primary care work reveals its power to restore authentic patient-doctor relationships.
 Extended appointment times and direct communication channels allow physicians to focus on comprehensive care rather than rush through visits.
 Smaller patient panels (averaging 400 patients versus 2,000 in traditional practices) enable personalized attention that improves health outcomes.

 We at Mosaic Medicine Clinic provide this membership-based model to families and small businesses in our community.
-The transition to direct primary care requires evaluation of your current medical expenses and comparison to DPC membership fees in your area.
-Mosaic Medicine Clinic offers consultations to help you understand how this model can work for your specific health goals.
+The transition to direct primary care requires evaluation of your current medical expenses and comparison to DPC membership fees in your area. offers consultations to help you understand how this model can work for your specific health goals.